dawsonlab/FTIR-PeakVisualizer/README.md

 # FTIR-PeakVisualizer

 ==========
-PAPER TITLE: Direct Kinetic Observation of MAX1 Peptide Self-Assembly via Site-Specific Carbon-Deuterium Bonds as Infrared Probes
+PAPER TITLE: Direct Observation of Peptide Hydrogel Self-Assembly

-DATE: 2021-06-18
+DATE: 2022-07-15

 #################################################################
 # If you used these scripts in your work, please cite:          #
 #                                                               #
 # Z.C.
 Adams, E.J.
-Olson, Z. Lian, A.Y.
-Kim, M. Holcomb,        #
+Olson, T.L.
+Lopez-Silva, Z. Lian, A.Y.
+Kim,  #
-# R. Adhikary, J. Zimmermann, and P.E.
+# M. Holcomb, R. Adhikary, J. Zimmermann, and P.E.
 Dawson       #
 # Direct Observation of Peptide Hydrogel Self-Assembly          #
 #                                                               #
 #                                                               #